daveallie/entangler/README.md

    entangler slave <base_dir> [options]

 Options:
+    -i, --ignore folder1             Ignore folder when syncing, string is regex if surrounded by '/' Note that '\' must be escaped, e.g. '/\\d+/' would match a digit string.
     -p, --port PORT                  Overwrite the SSH port (usually 22) (doesn't do anything in slave mode)
     -v, --version                    Show version number